 Unfortunately, just as you might get confused when stepping into a new coffee shop where all the terms for the drinks are different from everything else you’re used to, customers became similarly stumped by the plethora of choices of brown diamonds.
 How could they compare and contrast between shops if they couldn’t begin to understand which descriptors mattered and which didn’t?
 As a result, companies learned to just stick with the more traditional colouration scale for describing diamonds.
 It’s simple and works with words customers already understand without having to learn whole new scales.

-Brown diamonds are particularly attractive when used in conjunction with white diamonds and silver settings.
-The golden hue of the gem complementing a silver band sets off a marked juxtaposition to the traditional golden band and white stone.
+Brown diamonds are particularly attractive when used in conjunction with white diamonds and platinum settings.
+The golden hue of the gem complementing a silver-coloured band sets off a marked juxtaposition to the traditional golden band and white stone.
 It stands out and offers a whole new way to look at diamonds.